Weather in Iceland in September: travel guide

 • Thermal underwear: opt for thermal underwear as a warm base layer.

-• Layers: complement your thermal base layer with sweaters, fleeces, long-sleeved shirts and warm trousers.
+• Layers: complement your thermal base layer with sweaters, fleeces, long-sleeved shirts, and warm pants.

-• Waterproof items: as September is a rainy month, don't forget to wear waterproof outer layers and rain-proof hiking shoes or boots.
+• Waterproof items: as September is a rainy month, don't forget to wear waterproof outer layers and waterproof hiking shoes or boots.

 • Warm accessories: warm hats, gloves, and scarves will provide much-needed warmth against the chilly Icelandic winds.
 Thermal socks are essential, too.

-• Swimwear: Iceland is home to a number of geothermal pools and hot springs, and swimming is possible year-round.
+• Swimwear: Iceland is home to several geothermal pools and hot springs, and swimming is possible year-round.

-• Sunglasses: despite the cooler temperatures, the autumn sun can be strong.
+• Sunglasses: despite the cooler temperatures, the fall sun can be strong.

 Pool with boiling geothermal water at Hveravellir is actually in the heart of Iceland © Philip Fuxa/Shutterstock